 If Garuda Mantra is chanted by any powerful Sadhu or Yogi or Mantrika the door can be automatically opened and no human effort is needed to open it in any other way.

 It is common among ignorant Indians to disrespect our own legacies.
-Vedic astrologers were highly regarded even by britishers so when they informed congressmen and britishers not to declare independence on 15th august as the day was not auspicious; britishers purposely declared it on the same date, as they believed that it will definitely cast bad omen on India, whatever Vedicians predicted hold true, and India still remains a nation which has largest number of poor people, no basic sanitation, deeply rooted corruption and anti-Hindu ecosystem.
+Vedic astrologers were highly regarded even by britishers so when they informed congressmen and britishers not to declare (a division called) independence on 15th august as the day was not auspicious; britishers purposely declared it on the same date, as they believed that it will definitely cast bad omen on India, whatever Vedicians predicted hold true, and India still remains a nation which has largest number of poor people, no basic sanitation, deeply rooted corruption and anti-Hindu ecosystem.

 That is why Vedic astrologers were called, when they saw the doors, they admitted it is not possible for them to open the doors.